 You have questions, we have answers!
 Scroll down to learn more about our hospital policies and get answers to our most frequently asked questions.
 If you have any further questions, just give us a call!
 We look forward to being there when you and your pet need us most.

 Our hours of operation are:

-- The appointment is canceled or rescheduled without 24 hours notice from the client.
+- A scheduled appointment is canceled or rescheduled with less than 1 full business day’s notice from the client.

 - A client is late for an appointment.

 We ask that you arrive 10 minutes prior to your appointment.
 Arriving ahead of time helps eliminate a lot of stressors that can affect your pet’s experience and facilitate a calm, less stressful entry into the hospital.

 For multiple appointments:

 A non-refundable deposit of $25 per pet is due at the time of scheduling for all double and triple appointments.
 This deposit will be applied to the exam fee for each appointment.
 If the appointments are canceled or rescheduled 24 hours or more in advance, then the deposit will be applied to the new appointments.
 If the appointments are canceled or rescheduled with less than 24 hours’ notice, then the deposit will go towards the late cancelation/missed appointment fee.
 (See Appointment Policy)

 A deposit of 50% of the approved estimate is due at check-in for any sedated, surgical, or drop-off procedure.
 The card number will be saved on file, and the remaining balance will be charged when your pet is discharged.
 A staff member will communicate with you prior to completing the transaction and will go over any dismissal instructions at that time.